Shotbow/fudawiki-files/hanafuda/games/hachi-hachi.md

 > Some versions of the game require that three people play, no matter what.
 As soon as all but three players have dropped out, the remainder must participate in the round.
 Sometimes this restriction is only imposed in the later rounds of the game.
 {.is-info}

-As soon as three people decide to play, then any players who have not yet had their turn to decide are *forced out*.
+As soon as three people decide to play, then any players who have not yet had their turn to decide are *forced out* [追い込み - おいこみ, *oikomi*].
 Since these players may well have valuable hands that they were eager to play, they are paid *hand compensation* based on the value of their hand.

 The total compensation is the sum of the following:
 - Half the value of the hand's teyaku score.